 Most people know that getting a massage feels great.
 But there is a reason why it’s called massage “therapy”.

-Getting massage regularly does wonders for your health.
+Getting a massage regularly does wonders for your health.
 It has a profound effect on your circulatory system, which means the cells and tissues in your body are getting more of the oxygen and nutrients it needs; and your lymphatic system is functioning better.
-Your immune system therefore becomes stronger by receiving regular massage!
+Your immune system, therefore, becomes stronger by receiving a regular massage!
 Another benefit is the relaxing effect on your nervous system, which reduces stress, improves sleep, and makes you better able to cope with life in general.
-And of course, reducing muscle aches and pains is a big reason people seek out massage therapy.
+And of course, reducing muscle aches and pains are a big reason people seek out massage therapy.
 As a population, a large part of our day can involve sitting at a computer.
 As electronics of all kinds are increasingly more a part of our daily lives, it can be hard to prevent the spasms and aches that result from the accompanying sedentary postures we spend so much time in.
-Massage therapy is, in effect, a "passive exercise" for our muscles.
-Like exercise, it can balance out the stiffness in our muscles and joints from inactivity......in a non-invasive way that allows you to totally relax and enjoy.
+Massage therapy is, in effect, a “passive exercise” for our muscles.
+Like exercise, it can balance out the stiffness in our muscles and joints from inactivity……in a non-invasive way that allows you to totally relax and enjoy.
 Also like exercise, massage is most beneficial when received regularly, so that the effects can have a lasting, positive impact on your overall well-being.
-Many of our regular clients report being more in tune with their body, aware of any problem areas before they actually turn into full-blown spasms; and that their body will "let them know" when it's time for the next session.
+Many of our regular clients report being more in tune with their body, aware of any problem areas before they actually turn into full-blown spasms; and that their body will “let them know” when it’s time for the next session.
 Most people find that getting a massage once a month or every other week works best for them.

 We, as a company, are firm believers in the power of receiving regular massage therapy for your health, and we try to make our services as affordable as we can for that reason.
-Check out the many discount options we offer on our "Specials" section to discover how you can prioritize your health by getting regular massages, in a way that doesn't overstretch your budget.
+Check out the many discount options we offer on our Specials section to discover how you can prioritize your health by getting regular massages, in a way that doesn’t overstretch your budget.